~ 10 MIN READ

 The city planning department is a key player in the success of these focus areas and the initiatives that support them.
 Having a clear urban plan has allowed the city to make improvements and be able to spread the message that Raleigh is a “great place to live, work, and play.”

 New York, New York elevates nature (and pedestrians).

 New York’s High Line experiment transformed a 1930s elevated railroad into gardens that stretch a mile and a half.
 Instead of tearing down the tracks, city leadership gave it new life through careful urban planning efforts.
 This experiment was so successful that it’s now a top visitor attraction—with popularity that’s been said to dwarf the famed Statue of Liberty.
 Its success has also inspired other cities to recreate a similar experience for their own citizens.

 New York has included green space in all of its planning going forward, and there are many other examples of great outdoor spaces that are giving the city a feeling of openness in one of the most densely populated areas in the country.
 Waterfront parks, the Downtown Boathouse, and Fort Tryon Park are just a few of the many spaces available to enjoy the outdoors.

 Urban planning tends to be environmentally focused in Eugene, which was once named the fifth greenest city in America and the best city for urban farming.
 What makes the city so green?
 For one, it boasts an innovative public power grid that draws 85% of its energy from renewables.
 In addition, the city is very accessible by bike and hybrid transport.
-Eugene also has an ambitious goal it’s been working toward for the past decade: being carbon neutral by the end of 2020.
+Eugene also managed to meet the ambitious goal it had been working toward for a decade: it became carbon neutral in 2020.